mtimani/Crypto-Trading-Simulator/README.md

 ### Strategy 6
 * Await MACD and MACD curves crossover
-* If the current price is lower than the EMA with the lesser specified window OR if the current price is lesser than the low Bollinger band with the lesser specified window => buy crypto (with consideration of max_losses and max_gains)
+* If the current price is lower than the EMA with the lesser specified window AND if the current price is lesser than the low Bollinger band with the lesser specified window AND if the EMA with the lesser window is greater than the EMA with the greater window => buy crypto (with consideration of max_losses and max_gains)
-* If the current price is greater than the EMA with the lesser specified window OR if the current price is greater than the high Bollinger band with the lesser specified window => sell crypto (with consideration of max_losses and max_gains)
+* If the current price is greater than the EMA with the lesser specified window AND if the current price is greater than the high Bollinger band with the lesser specified window AND if the EMA with the lesser window is lesser than the EMA with the greater window => sell crypto (with consideration of max_losses and max_gains)

+### Strategy 7
+* Await MACD and MACD curves crossover
+* If the current price is lower than the EMA with the lesser specified window AND if the current price is greater than the low Bollinger band with the lesser specified window AND if the EMA with the lesser window is greater than the EMA with the greater window => buy crypto (with consideration of max_losses and max_gains)
+* If the current price is greater than the EMA with the lesser specified window AND if the current price is lesser than the high Bollinger band with the lesser specified window AND if the EMA with the lesser window is lesser than the EMA with the greater window => sell crypto (with consideration of max_losses and max_gains)

 ## Installation
 ```